ISISNeutronMuon/p4pillon/docs/quick_start.md

 ```
 ... again truncating fields which have not changed.

+When you `put` the value the timestamp on the PV should reflect that time.
 Notice that the alarm severity and message have been set.

 ```console
 $ python -m p4p.client.cli put demo:pv:name=12.7